 Many people drink caffeine every day without having a large, negative impact.
 However, each person’s body reacts differently to the stimulant and the common side effects of large doses can range from uncomfortable to life-threatening.
 There is a great deal more caffeine in energy drinks than in a cup of coffee or green tea.
 On average, 200+ mg of caffeine can be found in energy drinks.
 Studies show that most people begin to have negative reactions to caffeine at the 400 mg level, so those who ingest 2 or more energy drinks a day very well may suffer from the following:

 - Nervousness can increase anxiety and panic attacks

 - Headaches and migraines

-- Allergic reactions including vomiting, rashes, difficulty breathing, tight feeling in the chest and swelling of the face or mouth
+- Allergic reactions include vomiting, rashes, difficulty breathing, tight feeling in the chest, and swelling of the face or mouth

 Anxiety and Depression

 We all know what a caffeine and sugar crash feels like.
-When the stimulate effect of an energy drink wears off, individuals feel worse than they did to begin with.
-Along with the lowered energy, it’s common to also experience melancholy, depression and/or anxiety during this crash.
+When the stimulating effect of an energy drink wears off, individuals feel worse than they did to begin with.
+Along with the lowered energy, it’s common to also experience melancholy, depression, and/or anxiety during this crash.
 Those with depression or anxiety problems or other mental health issues are impacted even more by this crash.